 The Independent has covered the story well.
 However, the newspaper does place too much emphasis on the suggestion that abortion rates are increasing because of this condition.
 The authors do briefly discuss termination rates in their article, saying that in some cases women may terminate their current pregnancy due to the severity of their morning sickness.
 However, based on the figures that the authors quote (from 2002 Department of Health abortion statistics), it is difficult to see how the evidence suggests that rates have increased, or that rates are increasing due to drugs being withheld.

 What was the article about?

 This was a narrative review in which experts have drawn on published research to discuss severe nausea and vomiting of pregnancy (NVP) and, specifically, whether it should be treated with drugs.
 The authors say that severe nausea and vomiting can occur in up to 30% of pregnant women and can cause significant illness.
 They say that, for some women, the symptoms are so “intolerable that they actually elect to have a termination of the current pregnancy”.
 They support this statement with Department of Health abortion statistics from 2002.
-They say these statistics showed that between 1979 and 1992 there were between 25 and 59 legal abortions for “excessive vomiting in pregnancy” in England and Wales, and that between 1992 and 2001 there were between 15 and 37 in England.
+They say these statistics show that between 1979 and 1992 there were between 25 and 59 legal abortions for “excessive vomiting in pregnancy” in England and Wales, and that between 1992 and 2001 there were between 15 and 37 in England.

-Of more prominence in this article were discussions about how common nausea and vomiting are in pregnancy and also how the symptoms are managed for all degrees of severity.
+Of more prominence in this article are discussions about how common nausea and vomiting are in pregnancy and also how the symptoms are managed for all degrees of severity.
 The authors go on to discuss Canadian, American and UK clinical guidelines for managing nausea and vomiting in pregnancy, listing these clearly in their text and discussing the differences between the countries.

 What were the basic results?